A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 Chinatown, Kuala Lumpur Style.

-Day three – Spread your wings.
+Day three – Spread your wings during your Kuala Lumpur itinerary.

-The nature outside of KL is quite beautiful so let me recommend a favourite of mine during my stay in KL.
+The nature outside of KL is quite beautiful, so let me recommend a favourite of mine during my stay in KL.

-An adventurous half-day hike at Maya Falls (locally known as Lata Medang) with an experienced guide who picks you up from the hotel, and provides breakfast and lunch, is an impressive 5-hour hike in the Kuala Lumpur rainforest.
+An adventurous half-day hike at Maya Falls (locally known as Lata Medang) with an experienced guide who picks you up from the hotel and provides breakfast and lunch is an impressive 5-hour hike in the Kuala Lumpur rainforest.
 You will not only keep fit during your walk in the jungle but learn a few interesting facts about the rainforest along the way.

 The half-day hike was organised through Airbnb day tours with Thomas’s experienced guide.
 It starts with a 45-minute drive from the city, where you have a local breakfast before driving out of the hike parking lot and wandering through beautiful terrain.

-During the hike, you come across three gorgeous waterfalls, with each waterfall seen getting more spectacular on each occasion.
+During the hike, you come across three gorgeous waterfalls, with each waterfall getting more spectacular on each occasion.
 After a swim and a few awesome pictures at the third and final waterfall, you begin your descent back through the picturesque rainforest, which becomes even more beautiful when it begins to rain and back to the car to finish off the half-day tour with a locally made lunch.

-Time to spend on a hike: Allow around 8-hours for the trek from pick-up to drop-off.
+Time to spend on a hike: Allow around 8 hours for the trek from pick-up to drop-off.

 A hike in the Kuala Lumpur rainforest will provide an adventure and an opportune sightseeing moment.